 - What is the political and economic stability of the buyer's country?
 A nation with a high risk rating will usually mean higher costs.

 - What is the potential impact of interest rates and fees, as well as fluctuations in exchange rates?

-Banks and export credit agencies remain the easiest and most approachable sources of funding – but other options exist – including various grants, venture capital and equity sharing deals.
+While banks and export credit agencies remain the easiest and most approachable sources of funding, other options exist including various grants, venture capital and equity sharing deals.

 Export Finance Insurance Corporation